 Long before America's Next Top Model was on television, Tyra Banks was, in fact, one of the country's top working models, becoming the first African-American woman to cover both GQ and the Sports Illustrated Swimsuit Issue; acting in The Fresh Prince of Bel-Air and Coyote Ugly; and holding court for nearly a decade as one of the Victoria's Secret Angels.

-Earlier this year, Amber Valletta made a triumphant return to the runway, walking shows in New York, Milan, and Paris—all familiar stomping grounds for the model, who moved to the City of Light from her home in Phoenix, Arizona, at 17 and soon rose to fame as a face of Versace and Chanel, frequent Vogue cover girl, and eventual actress (her role in Revenge is a personal fave).
+Last year, Amber Valletta made a triumphant return to the runway, walking shows in New York, Milan, and Paris—all familiar stomping grounds for the model, who moved to the City of Light from her home in Phoenix, Arizona, at 17 and soon rose to fame as a face of Versace and Chanel, frequent Vogue cover girl, and eventual actress (her role in Revenge is a personal fave).

 Valletta's frequent partner in crime and co-host of MTV's House of Style, Harlow also eventually pivoted to on-screen work, but in the '90s and '00s, the Canadian model was a star of the catwalk, most famously Alexander McQueen's S/S 99 show, in which she posed on a rotating platform as robots spray-painted her strapless dress black and neon yellow.